.

 Download Packing List

-COVID-19 Enhanced Health and Safety Measures
+COVID-19 Safety

 The Research

 In the high slopes of the Pyrenees, climate change has already begun to alter the landscape.
-Some species are moving to higher latitudes, and some have begun to decline in numbers (Chen et al. 2011, Colwell et al. 2008).
-The ways humans use the land also causes shifts in the natural order of things, but little research has been done on how people have impacted this particular place.
+Some species are moving to higher latitudes, and some have started to decline in numbers (Chen et al. 2011, Colwell et al. 2008).
+The ways humans use the land also cause shifts in the natural order of things, but little research has been done on how people have impacted this particular place.
 Questions of how climate change and human encroachment continue to alter this alpine world need answers as local organizations work towards sustainable solutions.

 Not much is known about the amazing biodiversity of the forests and alpine meadows, and your team will help identify the key species in the ecosystem and how they are changing.
-Your work will help researchers find out how animals are faring, and how to best manage key species.
+Your work will help researchers discover how animals are faring and how to best manage key species.
 Understanding the timing of such processes—the field of phenology—can help scientists learn if species’ life cycles are becoming out of sync with each other, which could have serious consequences for the health of this ecosystem.

 Research Aims